func25/go-practical-tips/tips.md

 **The slow path**

-Now, if the counter isn’t at 0, `sync.Once` switches to what's called the slow path, which involves executing the function:
+Now, if the counter is 0, `sync.Once` switches to what's called the slow path, which involves executing the function:

 ```go
 func(o *Once) doSlow(f func()) {